 Figure 6.13 G. Large hose clamp.
 Hose clamp with 410 Stainless Steel Screw, ½” Wide Band. available through McMaster-Carr.

-This manual provides instruction for building, deploying, and maintaining an EnviroDIY Sensor Station with CTD and turbidity sensors.
+This manual provides instruction for building, deploying, and maintaining an EnviroDIY Monitoring Station with CTD and turbidity sensors.
 The sketches described in this section enable the Mayfly Data Logger to control a Meter Hydros 21 CTD sensor which measures conductivity (μS/cm), temperature (degrees C), and depth (mm), and a Campbell OBS-3+ Turbidity Sensor that measures turbidity (NTU, Nephelometric Turbidity Units).
 The Mayfly Data Logger also has an internal air temperature sensor (within the logger box) and records battery level; see Appendix B: Example Data).
 The Mayfly Data Logger is programmed to record data every five minutes to the microSD card.
-Additionally, the EnviroDIY Sensor Station can report data to MonitorMyWatershed.org if cellular service is available at the deployment location.
-The standard method for transmitting data to the portals is via 2G cell signal (3G and LTE options are under development).
+Additionally, the EnviroDIY Monitoring Station can report data to MonitorMyWatershed.org if cellular service is available at the deployment location.
+The standard method for transmitting data to the portals is via 4G cell signal.

 The sketches needed to run this particular combination of sensors is available on github.com/envirodiy.
-For EnviroDIY Sensor Stations which will not have 2G cellular service, copy and paste the contents of the ino file DRWI_NoCellular.ino into a new (blank) sketch.
+For EnviroDIY Monitoring Stations without cellular service, copy and paste the contents of the ino file DRWI_NoCellular.ino into a new (blank) sketch.
 More details on this program are available at github.com/EnviroDIY/ModularSensors/tree/master/examples/DRWI_NoCellular.
-If, instead, the user intends to connect the EnviroDIY Sensor Station to the internet via 2G cellular signal and have data automatically reported to MonitorMyWatershed.org, copy and paste the contents of the ino file DRWI_CitSci.ino into a new (blank) sketch.
+If, instead, the user intends to connect the EnviroDIY Monitoring Station to the internet via 4G cellular signal and have data automatically reported to MonitorMyWatershed.org, copy and paste the contents of the ino file DRWI_CitSci.ino into a new (blank) sketch.
 Edit the sketch with the logger ID, calibration coefficients, Universally Universe Identifiers, and the Sampling Feature as described at github.com/EnviroDIY/ModularSensors/tree/master/examples/DRWI_CitSci.
 Instructions for obtaining the Registration Token, Universally Universe Identifier, and Sampling Feature that describe a site and associated sensors are provided below in the below (see Registering a Station on MonitorMyWatershed.org).

 - Immediately after the green LED blinks, the green and red LED’s by the “Bee” socket will blink back and forth quickly.